LikithMC/handCricket/README.md

-You can use this programme for beginner level python and Tkinter learning experience It has a Hand cricket game developed using Functional programming OOPS and Tkinter Basic
+You can use this programme for beginner level python and Tkinter learning experience.

+It has a Hand cricket game developed using Functional programming OOPS and Tkinter Basic.